 Pareto determined mathematically that, while a great number of factors contribute to a given outcome, only a few carry the weight to change that outcome in a significant way.
 Roughly 80% of effects or outputs come from 20% of the causes or inputs.

 Stated simply, a few things are responsible for the majority of results in a given situation, system, or organization.

 For example, you might observe that 20% of the food you eat packs on 80% of the calories.
 Twenty percent of your monthly bills consume 80% of your income.
 I’ll even bet you wear 20% of your clothes 80% of the time?

 According to Woody Allen (comedian/movie producer), 80% of success is showing up.

 Focus Your Improvement Efforts

 The 80-20 Rule is extremely helpful in bringing clarity to complex situations and problems, especially when deciding where to concentrate effort and resources.
-Following are a few examples of the Pareto Principle.
+The following are a few examples of the Pareto Principle.
 They would tend to be true across a range of mature businesses.